 |Rosella Machine Intelligence & Data Mining|

-Neural Network Predictive Modeling
+Neural Network Predictive Modeling / Machine Learning

-Predictive Neural Network (NN) is a very powerful predictive modeling technique.
+Artificial Neural Network (ANN) is a very powerful predictive modeling technique.
 Neural network is derived from animal nerve systems (e.g., human brains).
 The heart of the technique is neural network (or network for short).
 Neural networks can learn to perform variety of predictive tasks.
 For example, it can be trained to predict numerical values, say, future stock prices, probability, expected values, etc. In addition, it can be used in tasks that involve classification.

 Neurons in Biological Neural Network

 The core of neural network is (network-) nodes.
 Neural network nodes correspond to neurons of nerve systems.
 Anatomy of neurons (or neuro cells) is shown at the left figure.
 Nucleus contains DNA of neuro cells.
 Axons connect neurons and deliver neuro signals to other neurons.
 Dendrites receive signals passed through synapses.
 Synapse is the narrow gap between axon terminals and dendrites.